What is a fig?

 Phyllophagous butterfly

-As the name suggests, it is an insect species feeds on plant leaves and causes plant leaves to fall.
+As the name suggests, it is an insect species that feeds on plant leaves and causes plant leaves to fall.

 Frugivorous butterfly